-  With a little preparation it is easy to eat healthy on the road.
+With a little preparation, it is easy to eat healthy on the road.

 - Instead of drinking sugary soft drinks or fruit juice, have some water.
-You can prepare your own and infuse the water with fresh fruit or vegetable juices.
-These healthy beverages can provide you with fiber, vitamins and minerals and keep you hydrated.
-Additional tips can be found here, better beverage choices web page.
+Bring your own infused water or 100 percent fruit and vegetable juices.
+These healthy beverages will provide you with fiber, vitamins and minerals.
+In addition, they will keep you and your loved ones hydrated.
+Additional tips can be found at My Plate’s better beverage choices webpage.

 - Peanuts are a healthy and delicious snack for the road, but be mindful of your portions!
 Choosing peanuts in the shell is a good idea as they will prevent you from eating too many.

 - If you are craving chocolate, consider a trail mix bar with different nuts and dried fruits covered in dark chocolate instead.

 - Include fruits and vegetables as snacks.
 Precut and prewashed snap peas, apples, carrots, celery sticks, mandarins and grapes are snacks that travel great.
 Dried fruit is also a good fruit option.
 Follow My Plate tips for kid-friendly veggies and fruit snacks.

 - Do not forget to incorporate dairy into your snacks on the go.
 Low-fat string cheese and low-fat yogurt are convenient ways to sneak some dairy in a cooler.

 - Avoid the big bag of chips and refined grains, pick whole-wheat crackers, popcorn and granola bars instead.
 These are high in fiber and low in added sugars, fat and sodium.

 - Bring a healthy sandwich.
 Choose turkey, roast beef or peanut butter on whole wheat bread to maximize the nutrients you receive on your trip.